 Frequently Asked Questions

-Since sports betting is not legal in Arizona, there are no actual laws pertaining to what you can and can’t bet on.
+Since sports betting is not legal in Arizona, there are no actual laws about what you can and can’t bet on.
 However, based on the bills we have seen over the last year or so, it appears that mobile and online sports betting will not be a part of the initial legal sports betting launch in Arizona.

-Three of the five states bordering Arizona, Colorado, Nevada and New Mexico, all have legal sports betting.
-Colorado recently legalized sports betting last November but they have yet to launch any legal sportsbooks.
+Three of the five states bordering Arizona, Colorado, Nevada, and New Mexico all have legal sports betting.
+Colorado recently legalized sports betting last November, but they have yet to launch any legal sportsbooks.
 Colorado is expected to launch sports betting on May 1st, 2020.

 No. There is no legal way for Arizona residents to bet on sports online in their home state.
 Based on the bills that have been filed for sports betting over the past two years, online sports betting may not be legal in Arizona for some time.
 None of the bills filed allowed for legal online sports betting.

 No. FanDuel does not operate in Arizona.
-Sports betting and daily fantasy sports are both illegal in Arizona, therefore FanDuel does not operate in Arizona.
+Sports betting and daily fantasy sports are both illegal in Arizona.
+Therefore FanDuel does not operate in Arizona.
 However, whenever Arizona does legalize sports betting and/or DFS, look for FanDuel to be one of the first companies to enter the state.

 No. DraftKings does not operate in Arizona.
-Sports betting and daily fantasy sports are both illegal in Arizona, therefore DraftKings does not operate in Arizona.
+Sports betting and daily fantasy sports are both illegal in Arizona.
+Therefore DraftKings does not operate in Arizona.
 However, whenever Arizona does legalize sports betting and/or DFS, look for DraftKings to be one of the first companies to enter the state.

 There is no set timeline for how long it takes to launch sports betting from the time it is legalized.
-If Arizona does just legalize sports betting on tribal lands, it may only take a couple of months.
+If Arizona does legalize sports betting on tribal lands, it may only take a couple of months.
 Arizona could have a relatively quick turnaround from legalization to launch.